GoogleChrome/developer.chrome.com/site/en/docs/webstore/program-policies/spam-and-abuse/index.md

 1. We don't allow extensions that send messages on behalf of the user without giving the user the ability to confirm the content and intended recipients.

-1. In addition to these requirements, all extensions must comply with [Google's Webmaster Quality Guidelines][webmaster].
+1. In addition to these requirements, all extensions must comply with [Google's Search Essentials guidelines][webmaster-quality].

 For additional information about the spam policy, see the [Spam FAQ][faq].